 Those features compare favorably to most competing offers.
-The average 0% purchase APR lasts for about 11.26 months.
-And the average 0% balance transfer deal gives you about 12.81 months.
+The average 0% purchase APR lasts for about 11 months.
+And the average 0% balance transfer deal gives you about 13 months.
 But that is not to say BankAmericard’s financing offer is flawless.
 The most important imperfection for folks with expensive debt is the card’s 3% balance transfer fee.
 Although this is the average for a balance transfer credit card, it’s a distinguishing factor between the BankAmericard credit card and its biggest competitors.

 The BankAmericard credit card also requires excellent credit for approval, which obviously disqualifies many potential applicants.
 BankAmericard’s lack of rewards doesn’t increase its popularity, either, though it is common among elite 0% credit cards.

 Continue reading below for more information that will help you decide whether or not to apply for the BankAmericard credit card.

 - 0% Balance Transfer APR: You’ll get this intro rate, which lasts for the first 18 billing cycles your account is open, if you initiate a balance transfer within 60 days of being approved.
-The average balance transfer credit card offers 0% for 12.81 months, according to WalletHub’s latest Credit Card Landscape Report.
+The average balance transfer credit card offers 0% for nearly 13 months, according to WalletHub’s latest Credit Card Landscape Report.
 So the BankAmericard credit card is ahead of the game.
 Having a long intro period is crucial because most 0% credit cards have high regular interest rates.

 - 0% Purchase APR: This rate lasts for your account’s first 18 billing cycles.
 That gives you an extra half-year without interest compared to the average card offering 0% purchases.